Incorporating Surprisingly Popular Algorithm and Euclidean Distance-based Adaptive Topology into PSO: Introduction

 \section{Introduction}

-Many swarm intelligence algorithms and their variants have been proposed to solve various scientific research and practical problems, such as neural architecture search \citep{stanley_evolving_2002,suganuma_evolution_2020}, airfoil design \citep{wang_committee-based_2017} and ordinary differential equations optimization \citep{usman_inferring_2020}, Because of its simple principle, few parameters and fast convergence ability, particle swarm optimization (PSO) \citep{eberhart_new_1995} is still an important tool for solving problems \citep{li_competitive_2015, bonyadi_particle_2017, liu_coevolutionary_2019}.
-There were a lot of reported studies on parameter setting, selection of neighborhood topology, improvement of learning strategy and hybridization of PSO with other algorithms \citep{tanweer_self_2015} to balance exploration and exploitation.
+Many swarm intelligence algorithms and their variants have been proposed to solve diverse types of research and practical problems, such as ordinary differential equations optimization \citep{usman_inferring_2020}, hyperparameters optimization \citep{oyelade_ebola_2022}, neural architecture search \citep{junior_particle_2019,suganuma_evolution_2020}, engineering design \citep{abualigah_improved_2021, wang_committee-based_2017}, etc. Owing to its straightforward principle, usage of few parameters, and fast convergence rate, Particle Swarm Optimization (PSO) \citep{eberhart_new_1995} has been recognized as a popular method for solving single-objective \citep{bonyadi_particle_2017} and multi-objective optimization problems \citep{liu_coevolutionary_2019, steenkamp_scalability_2021}.

-The inertia weight \citep{shi_modified_1998} and the constriction coefficient \citep{clerc_particle_2002} could balance exploration and exploitation, by controlling the convergence tendency of the algorithm. \cite{li_adaptive_2014} proposed adaptively multi-swarm optimizer, which adaptively adjusted the number of population to solve dynamic optimization problems. \cite{zhi-hui_zhan_adaptive_2009} divided the state of the population into exploration, exploitation, convergence and jumping out according to evolutionary state defined by relative euclidean distance between particles, and adaptively adjusted the inertia weights and acceleration coefficients according to evolutionary state. \cite{liu_order-2_2015} said that PSO was stable, if and only if inertia weight $w$ and acceleration coefficients $c_1$, $c_2$ satisfied the following condition: